-- Command over the English language for day-to-day transactions. - Improve listening and reading skills - Enhance confidence in expressing with clarity and elegance
+- Command over the English language for day-to-day transactions. - Improve listening and reading skills - Increase ability to comprehend complex content - Enhance confidence in expressing with clarity and elegance - Enthusiastic and reflective use of the language through sufficient and focused practice - Articulate fluently and confidently in challenging situations

-PO9: Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+PO9: Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.